sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 through the CLI interface and which is stored on the system.

-For this command to show the entire running configuration of the system, all apps should support configuration through CLI interface.
+For this command to show the entire running configuration of the system, all apps should support configuration through Klish CLI interface.

-Any configuration done using GNMI or REST or other management interface which is stored and has a corresponding CLI command will be displayed as part of this new command.
+Any configuration done using gNMI or REST or other management interface which is stored in CONFIG_DB and has a corresponding Klish CLI command will be displayed as part of this new command.

-The command output can be copied and pasted to be used as configuration on another SONiC CLI session of the same or another system.

-The order of commands displayed in the "show running-configuration" will be in accordance to the order of dependency between CLI views.
+The order of commands displayed in the "show running-configuration" will be in accordance to the order of dependency between CLI view.

-If configuration default values are stored, they will be shown as part of "show running-configuration".
+If configuration default values are stored in CONFIG_DB, they will be shown as part of "show running-configuration".

 The infrastructure will provide functionality to filter and display the configuration based on the CLI views.

-A plugin in form of callback will be provided for apps to do their own database retrieval and rendering.
-Apps will return the list of commands to the infra which will then be added to the final list of commands to be displayed.
+The infrastructure automates as much of the show running-config output generation as possible from the developer-provided information.
+Where more developer work is required, an easy-to-use plug-in infrastructure is provided.

+It will support pagination options of no-more, except, find and grep.

+#### 1.1.2 Future release

+It should be possible to pipe the output to a file or script, and to be able to copy this on/off box.

+The command output can be copied and pasted to be used as configuration on another SONiC Klish CLI session of the same or another system and should arrive at the same running configuration as the source session.

+The output should appear in show techsupport.

 #### 1.2 Restrictions

-Apps should not use this infrastructure to add configuration to 'show running-configuration' command for which there does not exist a CLI command.
+Apps should not use this infrastructure to add configuration to 'show running-configuration' command for which there does not exist a CLI Klish command.

 System state information should not be added to this command.

-The ordering between commands in the same view or between views is not supported.
+The correct ordering between commands in the same view or between views will not be supported in the first release of this feature.
 Hence some set of configuration will not work for copy-paste operation.

 #### 1.3 Command syntax